PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Notification-On-Version-Update.md

 During the startup, `pwsh` creates a `Task` of the update check work, but delays the task run for 3 seconds by using `Task.Delay(3000)`.
 The typical startup time for `pwsh` with a moderate size profile should be less than 1 second.
-Given that, I guess it's reasonable to delay the update check work for 3 seconds, so that it has close-to-zero impact on the startup performance.
+Given that, I think it's reasonable to delay the update check work for 3 seconds, so that it has close-to-zero impact on the startup performance.

 #### How to persist information about a new version